-Each course is 14 days.
+Each course is 21 days.
 Day 1, you get an IV.
-After that, there is a break of 13 days, before a new course starts.
+There is then a break of 20 days before a new course of treatment starts.
 Filgrastim is administered via a syringe every day for 8 days, starting on day 4.
 You can take the shots yourself.
 Alternatively, a special form of filgrastim is used, which is then given at only one time.
-During treatment, your blood tests and any side effects will be monitored.
+During treatment, your blood tests and any side effects will be monitored